mirzaakhena/theitem/README.md

 ```

 ## Run frontend from code independently (development mode)
-This application also has simple user interface (UI) for better experience and interaction.
+This application also has simple user interface (UI) for better experience, interaction or just testing purpose.
 The UI use all the capability of REST API.
 The frontend application using vue js under `web/` directory.
 To follow the further instruction of using UI, make sure you already install nodejs in your system.